Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Score-Driven Exponential Random Graphs

+The computation of the normalizing factor and its derivative with respect to the parameters is essential for the SD-ERGM.
+Not only does it enter the definition of the update, but it is also required to optimize~\eqref{eq:SDERGM_likelihood}.

-Our main motivation for the introduction of SD-ERGM is to describe the time evolution of a sequence of networks by means of the evolution of the parameters of an ERGM.
-We assume to know, from the context or from previous studies of static networks in terms of ERGM, which statistics are more appropriate in the description of a given network.
-Hence, we do not discuss the choice of statistics in the context of dynamical networks, but refer the reader to \cite{goodreau2007advances} and \cite{hunter2008goodness} for examples of feature selection and Goodness Of Fit (GOF) evaluation, as well as to~\cite{SHORE201516} for a recent proposal to quantify GOF specifically in network models.
+Our primary motivation for introducing the SD-ERGM is to describe the time evolution of a sequence of networks using the evolution of the parameters of an ERGM.
+From the context or previous studies of static networks in terms of ERGM, we assume we know which statistics are more appropriate in describing a given network.
+Hence, we do not discuss the choice of statistics in the context of temporal networks but refer the reader to Refs.~\onlinecite{goodreau2007advances,hunter2008goodness,SHORE201516} for examples of feature selection and goodness-of-fit evaluation.

-In the rest of this section, we discuss in details the SD extension of ERGMs with a given statistics.
-The first example allows for the exact computation of the likelihood, but the number of parameters can become large for large network.
-In the second example, we discuss how an SD-ERGM can be defined when the log-likelihood is not known in closed form.
-Using extensive numerical simulations, we show that SD-ERGMs are very efficient at recovering the paths of time-varying parameters when the DGP is known and the score-driven model is employed as a misspecified filter.
-Moreover, we show a first application of the LM test in assessing the time-variation of ERGM parameters.
+In this final paragraph, we anticipate the SD extensions of ERGMs with given statistics detailed in the following pages.
+The first example allows for the exact computation of the likelihood, but the number of parameters can become significant for a large network.
+The second example discusses how an SD-ERGM can be defined when the log-likelihood is not known in closed form.
+Using extensive numerical simulations, we show that SD-ERGMs are very efficient at recovering the paths of tvps when the DGP is known, and the score-driven model is employed as a misspecified filter.
+Moreover, we show the first application of the Lagrange Multiplier (LM) test~\citep{calvori2017testing} in assessing the time-variation of ERGM parameters.